 Time is a corrupted resource held in a bleak future.
 Phoenix should have died before he was born but has a gift to control the odds.
 With everyone he trusts now taken from his life he must harness a power born in him or time is up forever.

 This is the sequel to Dances With Wolves.
 It's eleven years after the first story ended.
 U.S. Army Lt.
 John Dunbar, now a Sioux named "Dances With Wolves," lives with the Sioux Indians on the Great Plains.

-A controversial 1860s saga about a fictional branch of a small Native American Shoshone Band in northern California.
-The Band leader Chief Great Eagle and his son Silver Eagle, who's betrothed to Minnewanna, live peacefully with several hundred others in their mountain village.
-But soon the American Civil War and Indian Removal policies spread West.
-Union soldiers force the Band to move from their homeland, and the tribe faces continual harassment as President Abraham Lincoln and the Union keep taking Native American land.
-Radical Republicans plan to eradicate the country of 'savages' and push for the extermination of Native Americans.
-While the small Shoshone band is harassed by the Union, a stranger who is not part of the Union soldiers appears.
+A controversial story in the last days of 'Free' Native Americans, about a small Native American Shoshone Band the secluded mountains of northern California, against the backdrop of the American 'Civil' War.
+The leader is Chief Great Eagle, and in the Band is his son Silver Eagle, and his son's betrothed Minnewanna.
+They peacefully live with several hundred others in their mountain village.
+But soon their way of life is affected by the war, and 'Indian' removal policies spreading west in the 1860's.
+Union soldiers force the Band to move from their homeland, and they are continually harassed, being forced to move from valley to valley as Lincoln and the Union keep taking more and more of Native American land.
+It also brings to light what is going on in in the rest of the country and the radical Republicans plans to eradicate the country of 'Savages', the extermination of Native Americans.
+While the small Shoshone band is harassed by the Union, a stranger appears.
 Written by

 The original film The Red Man's View (1909), was made by the same company (American Mutoscope & Biograph Co.) and was praised by tribal associations and reservation leaders throughout the country when it was released over 100 years ago.
 See more »